CodePushGo/website/src/content/blog/en/how-live-updates-for-capacitor-work.md

 ---
 slug: how-live-updates-for-capacitor-work
-title: 'How Live Updates Work in Capgo'
+title: 'How Live Updates Work in CodePushGo'
-description: 'Deep dive into the technical implementation of live updates in Capgo, understanding how it works under the hood for both iOS and Android.'
+description: 'Deep dive into the technical implementation of live updates in CodePushGo, understanding how it works under the hood for both iOS and Android.'
 author: Martin Donadieu
 author_image_url: https://avatars.githubusercontent.com/u/4084527?v=4
 author_url: https://github.com/riderx